MenloOne/block-overflow/README.md

 ### Testing

-For testing the TownHall dapp:
+For testing the Menlo One dapp:

       yarn test